Trump promises Nigeria weapons to fight Boko Haram

 Mr. Buhari’s office said he spoke to Mr. Trump from London, but some Nigerians said they wanted to see video evidence of the call to evaluate their president’s health, especially because Nigeria has a past history of presidents concealing their illnesses.
 In 2010, former president Umaru Yar’Adua died after a long illness that was covered up by the government.

-Shortly after speaking to the Nigerian president, Mr. Trump spoke by telephone to South African president Jacob Zuma.
+Shortly after speaking to the Nigerian president, Mr. Trump spoke by telephone to South African President Jacob Zuma.
 A statement by Mr. Zuma’s office said they discussed trade and security issues, including “the quest for peace and stability on the African continent.”

 Mr. Trump has said little about his Africa policy.
 But from questions given by his staff to the U.S. State Department, it is clear that Mr. Trump has little interest in U.S. foreign aid to Africa.
-Instead he sees Africa through the lens of security issues, especially the fight against Islamist radical groups such as Boko Haram.Report Typo/Error
+Instead, he sees Africa through the lens of security issues, especially the fight against Islamist radical groups such as Boko Haram.Report Typo/Error

 Follow @geoffreyyorkon Twitter: